SWAN-community/swan/apis.md

 ### Decrypt Raw

-The “decrypt-raw” action takes the same parameters as the decrypt operation.
+The `decrypt-raw` action takes the same parameters as the decrypt operation.
 However, it returns the information that a User Interface Provider needs to display the user interface along with the data needed to use when using the “update” action to update the SWAN network and return the web browser to the caller.

-**The data returned from “decrypt-raw” can never be used for any purpose other than to provision a user interface.
+**The data returned from `decrypt-raw` can never be used for any purpose other than to provision a user interface.
 This is a strict requirement of the Model Terms.**